Town Hall of Porto Alegre: Description

 It is the first building of a clearly positivist character in Porto Alegre, and whose general layout, in the shape of an H, left profound influences on the official architecture of the period.
 The building reflects the prevailing taste for monumentality at the time, and follows an eclectic style derived from neoclassical patterns, and influenced by positivist guidelines, as can be seen from the allegorical statuary on the facade.
 In the group on the right, next to Borges de Medeiros Avenue, the central figure represents Liberty and the one on the right, History; the bust of Pericles, Democracy; the figure on the left represents Science.
-The central figure of the group placed near Uruguai Steet represents Agriculture; the one on the right represents Commerce; and the one on the left Industry.
+The central figure of the group placed near Uruguai Street represents Agriculture; the one on the right represents Commerce; and the one on the left Industry.
 In addition, isolated statues representing Justice and the Republic.
 On the front façade there are busts of José Bonifácio and Deodoro da Fonseca.
 In the center is the Coat of Arms of the Republic.

 The use of classical orders did not prevent creative and symbolic adaptations of traditional stylistic patterns.
 For example, the Doric order on the ground floor represents Power, and the Corinthian, at the top, Harmony and Justice.
 The body of the building has a busy, tripartite volume, with angular elements projecting forward.
 All four facades are decorated, although the statuary and greater ornamentation are concentrated on the main facade, where a small central tower also rises.
 It is also ornated with shed windows with eardrums, parapets, balustrades, base simulating rustic stone, and large marble lions on the front side stairs.